SimulRAG: Simulator-based RAG for Grounding LLMs in Long-form Scientific QA: Experiments

+For claim-level methods, the verification budget denotes the fraction of claims selected for simulator-based updating.
+F1 captures the precision-recall balance at each budget, while AUPR and AUROC evaluate ranking quality across thresholds.
+Together, these metrics measure whether a method prioritizes claims that benefit from verification under the same update budget.
+Corresponding precision-recall values appear in Appendix~\ref{subsec:appendix_precision_recall}.

-\subsection{SimulRAG Performance}
+\subsection{SimulRAG performance}

 We first assess the effectiveness of the SimulRAG framework for long-form scientific QA.
-Figure~\ref{fig:simulrag_results} demonstrates the informativeness and factuality of different RAG methods across two benchmarks: Climate and Epidemiology, using two LLM models: GPT-4o and Claude-3.5.
-SimulRAG consistently outperforms the existing baselines across both evaluation metrics.
-For informativeness, SimulRAG achieves 30.4\% more unique true claims on average over the best baseline.
-For factuality, SimulRAG attains 16.3\% higher proportions of true claims over the best baseline.
-These results substantiate SimulRAG's effectiveness in generating high-quality long-form scientific answers through systematic verification and updating of atomic claims using retrieved simulation outputs.
+Figure~\ref{fig:simulrag_results} demonstrates the informativeness and factuality of different RAG methods across Climate, Epidemiology, and Urban.
+Across all six domain-model settings, SimulRAG achieves 30.4\% more unique true claims on average than the strongest input- or output-layer baseline in each setting.
+For factuality, SimulRAG attains a 16.3\% higher proportion of true claims on average than the strongest baseline.
+These joint gains show that selective claim-level grounding expands answer coverage without introducing unsupported content through holistic conditioning or revision.

-\subsection{UE+SBA Performance}
+\subsection{UE+SBA performance}

 We evaluate the efficiency and quality of uncertainty estimation scores and simulator boundary assessment (UE+SBA) for claim-level generation.
-Table~\ref{tab:ue_sba_results_final} presents the performance comparison of different claim-level generation methods across climate and epidemiology benchmarks, using GPT-4o and Claude-3.5 models.
-We report F1 score, AUPR, and AUROC across 3 different verification budgets (15\%, 25\%, 45\%).
-For example, a 15\% budget indicates verifying and updating 15\% of claims selected by each method.
-It can be observed that UE+SBA consistently outperforms all baseline methods across all metrics, models, benchmarks, and budgets.
+Table~\ref{tab:ue_sba_results_final} presents the performance comparison of different claim-level generation methods across climate, epidemiology, and urban planning benchmarks, using GPT-4o and Claude-3.5 models.
+We report F1 score, AUPR, and AUROC across 3 verification budgets (15\%, 25\%, 45\%).
+UE+SBA consistently outperforms all baseline methods across all metrics, models, benchmarks, and budgets.
 For AUPR, UE+SBA achieves up to 6.2\% absolute improvements over the best baseline.
 For AUROC, UE+SBA attains up to 6.3\% absolute improvements over the best baseline.
 Meanwhile, the Uncertainty baseline consistently ranks second, demonstrating the effectiveness of uncertainty estimation for claim selection, a key component of UE+SBA.
+UE+SBA improves F1 consistently across all verification budgets, with its advantage generally persisting and often increasing as more claims are selected.
+This consistency across domains and backbone models indicates that boundary compatibility provides a complementary selection signal to uncertainty rather than an improvement tied to a particular operating point.

-The next section analyzes simulator boundary assessment (SBA) effectiveness in detail.
+\subsection{Simulator boundary assessment (SBA) effectiveness}

-\subsection{Simulator Boundary Assessment (SBA) Effectiveness}